elixir-lang/ex_doc/README.md

 end
 ```

+> #### Note {: .info}
+>
-> Note: if you are using Elixir v1.7, v1.8, or v1.9, use `~> 0.22.0`.
+> If you are using Elixir v1.7, v1.8, or v1.9, use `~> 0.22.0`.

 After adding ExDoc as a dependency, run `mix deps.get` to install it.

+> #### Erlang development environment {: .warning}
+>
-> Note: Some Operating System distributions split Erlang into multiple packages and at least one ExDoc dependency (`earmark_parser`) requires Erlang development environment.
+> Some Operating System distributions split Erlang into multiple packages and at least one ExDoc dependency (`earmark_parser`) requires Erlang development environment.
 If you get a message like "/usr/lib/erlang/lib/parsetools-2.3.1/include/yeccpre.hrl: no such file or directory", it means you lack this environment.
 For instance, on the Debian operating system and its derivatives, you need to `apt install erlang-dev`.

 ExDoc will automatically pull in information from your projects, like the application and version.
 However, you may want to set `:name`, `:source_url` and `:homepage_url` to have a nicer output from ExDoc, such as: